Trip Highlights

 Day 0: Fly to Istanbul

-Depending on the schedule, this could be a day or two before your ship departure.
+Fly in the day before the trip date.
 Because Istanbul is such a fascinating city we recommend you arrive a day or two early if possible.
 ROW can arrange any extra hotel nights and provide suggestions for itineraries or arrange private guided tours of the city.

 - Meals Included: 0 (Travel Day)